VamKon/AzureNotes/AzureDev.md

   renewal-period is defined in `seconds` and bandwidth in `KB`
 * Access restriction policies:
   * `check-header` policy - enforce that a request has specified HTTP header
-  * `rate-limit` policy - limit call rate to a specified number
+  * `rate-limit` policy - limit call rate to a specified number.
+Returns `429 Too Many Requests` error
   * `rate-limit-by-key` policy - limit call rate by a key to a specified number. ex - limit calls per IP address for an hour.
+Returns `429 Too Many Requests` error
   * `ip-filter` - only allow calls from specified ip address range
   * `quota` - limit by call volume or bandwidth by subscription.
-The renewal period cannot be less than 3600
+The renewal period cannot be less than 3600.
+Returns `403 Forbidden error`
-  * `quota-by-key` - limit by call volume or bandwidth by a key - key can be ip address etc.
+  * `quota-by-key` - limit by call volume or bandwidth by a key - key can be ip address etc. Returns `403 Forbidden error`
   * `validate-jwt` - enforces existence and validity of a jwt token
 * `Versions` vs `Revisions`
   * Version - allows you to expose breaking changes, requires publishing.